karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-router.md

 #### Exercise 3.3 - Adapt Users route

+- Add a link to the users route in the [navbar](https://getbootstrap.com/docs/4.3/components/navbar/)
 - protect our user route
 - test only the bare minimum to avoid repeating tests, but you should at least test the logged out scenario once